 Helpful Facts and Tips for prospective graduate Non-Degree seeking students:

-- Non-Degree students may enroll in graduate-level course work as their qualifications and performance permit.
-It is advisable that you contact the department(s) offering courses of interest to insure that the courses are available to Non-Degree students.
+- Non-Degree students are eligible to enroll in graduate-level courses.
+It is advisable that you contact the department offering courses of interest to ensure that:

 - If Non-Degree registration for a major semester is missed, then a new application and fee will be required.